-The Tamarind Group’s ever-growing portfolio of restaurants and leisure outlets is ensuring a concerted yet unpretentious rise to the top of Kenya’s hospitality industry
+The ever-growing portfolio of restaurants and leisure outlets is ensuring a concerted yet unpretentious rise of the Tamarind Group to the top of Kenya’s hospitality industry.

 For more than 45 years, the Tamarind Group has established itself as one of Kenya’s – and indeed Africa’s – foremost innovators in the catering and hospitality sector; the former’s successes paving the way for the latter to boost an already market-leading portfolio.

 Founded in Mombasa, the Company owns and manages some of the most successful restaurants and leisure operations on the continent, driven from a founding mission of the late Christopher Seex and Martin Dunford to provide a quality level of service; a harmonious, progressive breeding ground for budding employees; and a world-class food and leisure offering in line with local demand.